mlwebco160/FOX-LOCAL-DESIGN-SYSTEM/Design.md

 ## Purpose
-This file defines the visual style, design tokens, and component guidelines for the mobile app.
+This file defines the visual style, design tokens, and component guidelines for the FOX LOCAL mobile app.
 AI coding tools should follow this file when generating or modifying UI.

 ## Product Style

 Tone & Personality
-FOX LOCAL feels like a newsroom (think Apple News), not a lifestyle app.
+FOX LOCAL should feel like a local news mobile app (think Apple News) not a lifestyle app.
 The design communicates:

 Authority — bold type, high contrast, minimal decoration Urgency — red accents signal live and breaking content